tani/papyrus/README.md

 ## Tutorials

-In *Lambda*, you can write any texts but have to write a title (`#`) at the top of the document like a following and make the extension of file name being `.l.md` or `.md`.
-To distinguish Markdown I recommend using `.l.md`.
-And write with Markdown especially CommonMark whose specification is in [commonmark.org](https://commonmark.org).
+In *Lambda*, you can write any texts but have to write a title (`#`) at the top of the document like a following and make the extension of the file being `.l.md` or `.md`.
+To distinguish from non-executable Markdown I recommend using `.l.md` as the extension of the file.
+And you can write with Markdown especially CommonMark whose specification is in [commonmark.org](https://commonmark.org).
 And *Lambda* evaluate codeblocks between ` ```lisp ` and ` ``` ` and does'nt evaluate indented codeblocks and others *after* the title (`# `).
 The indented codeblock *before* the title